 LP 670 Introduction to Homeopathy (4 units)

-LP 678 EEG and Differential Amplifier (6 units)
+LP 678 EEG and Brain Psychophysiology (4 units)

-Courses from other CIHS departments can also be taken as electives with the program director’s approval.
+Courses from other departments can also be taken as electives in consultation with the Program Director.